 Start by finding a research group within your field of research.
-At Radboud University research in Biology is organised within the institute IWWR (Institute of Water and Wetland Research).
+At Radboud University research in Biology is organised within the Institute of Water and Wetland Research (IWWR).
 Please study the site to find which topic from the various research groups match your personal interest.

 NB: visit our listing of research opportunities for students (Medical) Biology internships Please note, that Bachelor's and Master's opportunities are listed together.

 When you are considering a certain internship, you write a letter of application to a staff member of the department.
-This letter is also an assignment of the master’s portfolio.
 Sometimes somebody is specified as the contact of the department.
-This may be the professor or one of the scientific staff members.
+This may be the head of the department or one of the scientific staff members.
 Please do not hesitate to contact them.
 These people will not feel bothered by you; on the contrary, they will be flattered that you are interested in their field!
 They are specialists in their field and qualified to inform you about the future possibilities within their specialism.

 You can meet with the student advisor for general information and the details of planning.
 Perhaps you like to complete an internship outside Nijmegen or even abroad.
 Check the part of Study Abroad in the course guide for possibilities and contact persons.

-Once you have chosen a certain internship, make the adequate arrangements with your future supervisor.
+Once you have chosen a certain internship, make the adequate arrangements with your future supervisor, who will also act as the first examiner of your internship.
 Discuss all the aspects of importance for your internship.
 The section “preliminaries” will be helpful in the discussion.
 When you and your supervisor conclude that it is a “go”, please register for your internship as explained in the procedure section of this prospectus.

 There are several course codes for several types of internships:

 Grading is done digitally using an online survey.
 The forms are also available in a printable version that can be used to get an idea of what you will be evaluated on.
-You can also use them to complete the self-assessment assignment in the Master Portfolio.
-Please note, that you need a second supervisor.
-He or she will read your report and grade your internship too.
+Please note, that you need a second examiner.
+They will read your report and grade your internship too.
 You can ask any staff member in the field of Biology to be your second supervisor.